nanobox-io/Hacktoberfest/README.md

 #### Specific Guides
 If you're looking to contribute full-fledged guides, the following guides are highly requested, they just need updated content:

+**Generic Scala Guides**
+There are currently guides for the Play framework, but generic Scala guides would be awesome.
+The easiest way to do this is to copy files for existing generic language guides and adapt them accordingly.
+Using existing Python guides as an example, here's what you would do.

+- [ ] `cp -a app/pages/python/generic app/pages/scala/generic` and update jade content for Scala
+- [ ] `cp app/pages/python/generic.jade app/pages/scala/generic.jade` and update jade content for Scala
+- [ ] `cp articles/article-groups/python/generic.yml articles/article-groups/scala/generic.yml` and update yaml content for Scala
+- [ ] `cp -a articles/python/generic articles/scala/generic` and update markdown content for Scala

+Engine settings can be viewed in the [Scala Engine](https://github.com/nanobox-io/nanobox-engine-scala).

+**Generic Java Guides**
+Guides for running Java apps with Nanobox would be great!
+The easiest way to do this is to copy files for existing generic language guides and adapt them accordingly.
+Using existing Python guides as an example, here's what you would do.

+- [ ] `cp -a app/pages/python/generic app/pages/java/generic` and update jade content for Java
+- [ ] `cp app/pages/python/generic.jade app/pages/java/generic.jade` and update jade content for Java
+- [ ] `cp articles/article-groups/python/generic.yml articles/article-groups/java/generic.yml` and update yaml content for Java
+- [ ] `cp -a articles/python/generic articles/java/generic` and update markdown content for Java

+Engine settings can be viewed in the [Java Engine](https://github.com/nanobox-io/nanobox-engine-java).

 **(PHP) CakePHP Guides**
 - [ ] Update content in `articles/php/cakephp/add-a-database.md`
 - [ ] Update content in `articles/php/cakephp/configure-yii.md`